Western Power Distribution

 Western Power Distribution is a trade name formerly used by four electricity distribution companies in the United Kingdom: WPD South West (operating in South West England), WPD South Wales (in South Wales) and WPD Midlands (two companies, in the East Midlands and West Midlands).
 Each company was the distribution network operator for its respective region.
 Western Power Distribution, which had headquarters in Bristol, served approximately 7.7 million customers in its combined distribution areas.
 In 2022 the company was absorbed into its new parent company, National Grid.

 History

 Formation

 In 1998, WPD South West was formed from the demerger of the electricity distribution arm of SWEB.
 In September 2000, the American energy company PPL Corporation purchased Hyder for £565m and sold Welsh Water and other interests, leaving the electricity distribution arm Infralec which was renamed WPD South Wales.
-In April 2011, E.on's Central Networks (the distribution network operator for the East and West Midlands) was purchased by PPL for £3.5 billion and rebranded as Western Power Distribution.
+In April 2011, PPL purchased Central Networks (the distribution network operator for the East and West Midlands) from E.ON for £3.5 billion and rebranded it as WPD Midlands.